-Soak up plenty of seasonal cheer with this guide to what to do in London on Christmas Day.
-You could be celebrating with family in cosy restaurants over Christmas dinner, wandering streets adorned with shimmering Christmas lights or taking in the festive atmosphere by a crackling fire in London’s pubs.
+Soak up plenty of seasonal cheer with our guide to what to do in London on Christmas Day.
+You could be celebrating with Londoners in cosy restaurants over Christmas dinner, wandering streets adorned with shimmering Christmas lights or taking in the festive atmosphere by a crackling fire in London’s pubs.

 Enjoy a Christmas Day out in London

-Make this Christmas Day even more memorable with special tours and day trips, all of which ensure to abide by the latest coronavirus guidelines.
+Make this Christmas Day even more memorable with special tours and day trips.

-- Experience London’s spectacular sights and sounds during a morning tour or night-time tour aboard a luxurious coach.
-You'll spot iconic spots such as the Tower of London, Houses of Parliament and Trafalgar Square.
+- Immerse yourself in the sights and sounds of London during a afternoon aboard a luxurious coach.
+You'll spot iconic spots such as Tower Bridge, Houses of Parliament and Trafalgar Square. or an

-- Sing along to carols as you sip on bubbly and munch on traditional Christmas lunch in London, on a Christmas Day river cruise and bus tour.
+- Sing along to carols as you sip on bubbly and munch on traditional Christmas lunch in London, on a Christmas Day river cruise and guided city tour.

-- Cause FOMO back home with colourful snaps of sparkling London Christmas lights on an open-top bus tour.
+- Cause FOMO back home with colourful snaps of sparkling London Christmas lights on a Christmas day hop-on hop-off bus tour.

 Christmas Day transport in London